 At the Opening Ceremony author of East West Street Philippe Sands, whose grandfather was born in Lviv, narrated the origins of international human rights law and the concepts “crimes against humanity” and “genocide.”
 These legal frameworks were developed by two lawyers who passed through the very university where the delegates sat.
 The legal teams prosecuting at the Nuremberg trials after World War II used these frameworks to secure convictions, including the conviction of Hans Frank, Hitler’s lawyer who governed the area around Lviv and sent over 100,000 Jews to concentration camps and death.

 “The Foundations of human rights law came from here,” Sands said.
 “Every individual has rights under international law.”
-The lawyers Hersch Lauterpacht and Raphael Lemkin studied at the university at different times but never met.
+The lawyers Hersch Lauterpacht and Raphael Lemkin studied at the university at different times and never met.
 One escaped to Austria then England, the other to America.
 Lauterpacht protected the rights of the individual with the concept he developed of “crimes against humanity” and Lemkin protected the group with the legal construct for “genocide.”
 Both men were on the legal teams that successfully secured convictions at Nuremberg.